DISCLAIMER: I do not own anything except the idea I got in order to make this story.

 "Then Mione came to us," said Ron, "and Harry had been staying with us already.
 We had a blast.
 George's ear couldn't be fully saved, but a lot of it grew back.
 It's just really scarred now.
 Fred came home from the hospital a few weeks after the war 'cause he was hurt pretty bad, and Percy re-joined our family."

 "Spent it with Seamus mostly.
 A lot of it was put towards calming him down about the suicides.
 It's a very touchy subject for him, as you all know.
 And with me."

-Seamus was gay and Dean was his partner.
+Seamus and Dean were together.
 The trio, Ginny, Neville, and Luna were the only ones who knew about it.
 They supported the couple, and kept the relationship quiet.
 But no matter how supportive his friends were of Dean and Seamus, Harry couldn't bring himself to tell them about his secret.

 He snuck a glance across the room at the Slytherin table, searching for the head of platinum hair he had come to be so fond of.
 Why, he had no idea, and he hated it.
 Draco Malfoy and his mother had helped in the war.
 Sure, Narcissa saved Harry's life, but Malfoy was still Malfoy.
 Harry wasn't supposed to have the world's biggest crush on him.
 He tore his eyes away from the beautiful face of the boy who had been his enemy for years.

 Harry stood and stretched.
 "I'm gonna head back to the common room.
 I'm done eating.
 You coming with me?"